InstaEncouragements Building a worldwide online community of encouragers encouraging others in the faith of Jesus Christ. Join the movement!

 Patsy

 Hi friend, welcome to InstaEncouragements.
 I am so glad you are here.
-You’re among friends and you belong here.
+You’re among friends.
+You belong here.

-How would you like access to our online library of helpful eBooks, devotionals, printables, lock screens and more?
-You’re going to love this library— all kinds of exclusive content, just for you!
+How would you like access to our online library of helpful eBooks, devotionals, printables, and more?
+You’re going to love this library, which has all kinds of exclusive content just for you!

 Join the movement by signing up below and I'll send you the link today.
 And no worries, We don’t spam.
 Promise!
 We don’t like spam either.

-After you've joined the movement, hop on over to the contact form and introduce yourself so we can be on a first-name basis.
-I'd like that!
+After you've joined the movement, hop on over to our about page to learn more about us and then to our contact form and introduce yourself so we can be on a first-name basis.
+I'd like that! —Patsy

 Join the movement!